geoserver/geoserver/doc/en/developer/source/source.rst

 Git
 ---

-Those coming from a Subversion or CSV background will find the git learning curve is a steep one.
+Those coming from a Subversion or CSV background will find the Git learning curve is a steep one.
 Luckily there is lots of great documentation around.
 Before continuing developers should take the time to educate themselves about git.
-The following is some good references material:
+The following are good references:

 * `The Git Book <http://git-scm.com/book/>`_
 * `A nice introduction <http://www.sbf5.com/~cduan/technical/git/>`_